United States Naval Academy Pipes and Drums

-The United States Naval Academy Pipes and Drums is a highland musical cadet unit of the United States Naval Academy (USNA).
+The United States Naval Academy Pipes and Drums is a highland musical midshipman unit of the United States Naval Academy (USNA).
 Currently, the 42-member military pipe band is the only active duty unit of its kind in any service of the Department of the Navy (United States Marine Corps included).
 The band group provides musical support to the academy's Brigade of Midshipmen as well as the larger city of Annapolis, Maryland.
-It is one of several service academies to maintain bagpipe bands, alsonside the West Point Pipes and Drums and the Virginia Military Institute Pipes and Drums.
+It is one of several service academies and senior military colleges to maintain bagpipe bands, alongside the West Point Pipes and Drums, the Pipes and Drums of The Citadel and the Virginia Military Institute Pipes and Drums.
 The USNA Pipe Band is one of the more recent of these types of bands, being established in 1996 with funding being provided by members of the Annapolis class of 1961.
 It was officially approved as a Brigade Support Activity (BSA) three years later.

 Today, it provides musical support for the following events and musical requirements of the USNA: